-F-1 students cannot work without employment authorization from the Office of Student Services (undergraduate) or the Department of International Graduate Services (graduate).
+F-1 students cannot work without employment authorization from the Office of Student Affairs (undergraduate) or the Department of International Graduate Services (graduate).

 UC offers limited employment opportunities for up to 20 hours per week during the academic year.
 Employment on-campus may be full-time in the summer (if summer is not your first or last semester of enrollment) and vacation periods.

 F-1 students cannot work off campus without permission from the Office of Student Affairs (undergraduate) or the Department of International Graduate Services (graduate).
 Either office can help students navigate the CPT and OPT employment request processes.

 Before you leave the US, make sure you request a travel signature for re-entry from a UC Designated School Official.
 The DSO will sign page 2 of the I-20 for this purpose.
 The signature is valid for one year, but it is recommended to obtain a new signature every 6 months.
 A new signature is required every 6 months while on OPT.

 A grace period is the lapse of time that occurs before or after you start/complete your program of study.
 Before you begin your program of study: An F-1 student may enter the U.S. initially up to 30 days before, but no later than, the program start date on the I-20.
 After completing your program of study: The grace period ends when you depart the U.S., or no later than 60 days after the end of the I-20 or your EAD card (if on OPT), whichever comes first.